 The immune system of an infant is a complex and delicate network that requires proper nourishment to develop effectively.
 In the early stages of life, infants rely heavily on external sources of nutrition to build their immunity.
-While breast milk is often considered the gold standard, Infant formula food has emerged as a viable alternative, especially when breastfeeding is not an option.
+While breast milk is often considered the gold standard, has emerged as a viable alternative, especially when breastfeeding is not an option.
 This article delves into the critical role of infant formula food in supporting the immune system development of infants, highlighting its nutritional components, scientific backing, and practical tips for parents.

 Infant formula food is meticulously designed to include essential nutrients that bolster the immune system.
 Key among these are probiotics, prebiotics, nucleotides, and essential vitamins like A, C, and D. Probiotics are beneficial bacteria that promote a healthy gut microbiome, which is crucial for immune function.
 Prebiotics, on the other hand, serve as food for these beneficial bacteria, enhancing their effectiveness.
 Nucleotides play a vital role in the development of immune cells, while vitamins A, C, and D are known for their immune-boosting properties.
 Together, these nutrients create a robust foundation for an infant's immune system.